 To continue an example from an earlier chapter, if you have identified the phrases “Jacksonville air conditioning,” “Jacksonville air conditioning contractors,” “Jacksonville air conditioning companies,” and “Jacksonville air conditioning repair,” as the keywords around which a specific page is built, then your anchor text selection is nearly complete.
 You can use the same keywords as your desired anchor text.

-When you can control the anchor text, you should craft the anchor text of links based upon the keywords you have designated for each destination page.
+When you can control the anchor text, you should craft the anchor text of links based on the keywords you have designated for each destination page.
 With this device used in connection with sound on-page optimization, tremendous ranking power comes into focus.
 Remember that Google and the other search engines have a primary goal of returning quality search results to their visitors.
 When anchor text accords with the on-page elements of a web page, that gives search engines confidence as to the subject of that page.
 And, when a search engine is confident about subject matter, it rewards the page with high rankings.

 But be careful with anchor text when gaining links in high numbers.
 It is unwise to secure hundreds of links all with picture-perfect anchor text; this manner of link building does not appear natural to search engines.
 There is a risk of over-optimization when your link anchor text is too perfect.
 Generally, you never want more than 70% of your anchor text for a particular page to be solely based upon a small family of perfect keywords.
 Thus, there is a hidden benefit to garnering links for which you can’t control the anchor text because these links dilute your principal keywords to some extent.